 If it is decided at the attendance panel hearing for the LA to monitor the child's attendance, then this would take place, usually over a three-week period.
-If a child's attendance does not improve the LA will then make a decision whether to issue a fixed penalty notice or pursue the case in court.
+If a child's attendance does not improve the LA will then decide whether to issue a fixed penalty notice or pursue the case in court.